 Made by combining naturally occurring flavor chemicals together to achieve a desired flavor note in a processed product.
 Natural flavors cannot contain any synthetic chemicals nor any ‘nature-identical’ chemicals i.e. synthesized forms of naturally occurring chemcials.

 - Powdered cellulose

 Powdered cellulose is a natural powder made from the cellulose of plant materials; it is used in our GO VEGGIE Vegan Shreds to prevent caking.

 Saturated fat is fat that consists of triglycerides containing only saturated fatty acids; they have no double bonds between the individual carbon atoms of the fatty acid chain – which are fully saturated with hydrogen atoms.
 Fats that are high in saturated fatty acids may be considered to be less healthful than fats with a lower proportion of saturated fatty acids.

 Sodium phosphate refers to the sodium salt of phosphoric acid and is commonly added as an emulsifying agent to processed cheeses, processed meats and canned soups.

 - Sunflower lecithin

 Sunflower lecithin is a natural emulsifier that we use to ensure that the oil in our product does not separate out when the product melts.

 - Tricalcium phosphate

-Tricalcium phosphate is an inert, natural mineral that we use to boost the calcium in our GO Veggie!
-Dairy Free product to an identical level to that found in traditional cream cheese.
+Tricalcium phosphate is an inert, natural mineral that we use to boost the calcium in our GO VEGGIE Vegan products to an identical level to that found in traditional cream cheese.